Extensive

 harmonising values with strategy are better equipped to withstand disruption

-and maintain public trust.
+and maintain public confidence.

 Resistance